Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 This should take about 40 minutes, and when it's done Diaspora should be running.
 You will need to edit config files, etc.

+Note: on a minimal install system you'll need to install bzip2 for this to work (yum install bzip2)

 To restart the webservers after making a change, ssh in and type `svc -t /service/thin*`

 ## Notice